About

 My recent paintings are psychological landscapes.
 These fractured abstractions consider the literary term “pathetic fallacy,” which is used to describe the attribution of human emotion to nature.

-Contradicting associations of beauty, comfort, leisure, and stability, the patterns and fragments of my darkened, splintering landscapes come together to form flowers and gardens.
+Contradicting associations of beauty, comfort, leisure, and stability, the patterns and fragments of my darkened, splintering landscapes come together to form garden landscapes.
+Flowers are ravaged by storms.
 My work in painting explores weather as a harbinger, a specific emotional state, and a force we act with and against.
+The paintings are about fortitude and perseverance but also what threatens us.

 Public Art: